 We hold two meetings a week, both at the Brighthelm Community Centre.
 On Mondays (except bank holidays), we meet informally at the Centre from 3-4pm or longer to read and discuss poetry; all are welcome to join us.
 On Thursdays, we have a reading in the Radio Room from 4-5pm; space for this is limited to seven persons so we need to arrange this in advance.

-The Thursday Radio Room reading is recorded, and you can listen to it from the next day on Mixcloud/Terry and Geoff (see below for link).
+The Thursday Radio Room reading is recorded, and you can listen to it from the next day on Mixcloud/brightonquill (see below for link).
 You can read or have your poetry read, just listen, and be recorded.
 We are keen to hear from more poets, have more members join our group, and hear from poets who would like to chat with us in our radio room.

-We have also been compiling “We love Brighton and Hove”, a book of poems written by Sussex poets, which will be published in Autumn 2017.
-(See details of event 22 September 2017)
+We have also compiled “We love Brighton and Hove”, a book of poems written by Sussex poets, published in Autumn 2017.
+(See Amazon for details)

 The Brighton and Hove branch of the ESU meet nearly every month at the Hove Club, in central Hove, where they have a programme of talks by experienced speakers on a wide range of topics.